MicrosoftDocs/winrt-api/windows.ui.text/richedittextdocument_setmathmode_1252391682.md

 Configures a [RichEditBox](../windows.ui.xaml.controls/richeditbox.md) to interpret input based on the specified math mode.

 > [!IMPORTANT]
-> The math mode APIs are a limited access feature.
-Please contact [richeditmathml@microsoft.com](mailto:richeditmathml@microsoft.com) for more info, or to request an unlock token.
+> The **RichEditTextDocument.SetMathMode** API is part of a Limited Access Feature (see [LimitedAccessFeatures class](/uwp/api/windows.applicationmodel.limitedaccessfeatures)).
+For more information or to request an unlock token, contact [Microsoft Support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=d15d3aa2-0512-7cb8-1df9-86221f5cbfde).

 ## -parameters